rails/rails/guides/source/active_model_basics.md

 ### AttributeMethods

 The AttributeMethods module can add custom prefixes and suffixes on methods of a class.
-It is used by defining the prefixes and suffixes, which methods on the object will use them.
+It is used by defining the prefixes and suffixes and which methods on the object will use them.

 ```ruby
 class Person